 Depression Screening in Children and Teens

-Depression is a serious mood disorder that can take the joy from a child's life.
+Depression is a serious mental health condition that can take the joy from a child's life.
 It's normal for a child to be moody or sad at times, such as after the death of a pet.
-But if these feelings last for weeks or months, they may be a sign of depression.
+But if these feelings last for more than 2 weeks, they may be a sign of depression.

 Depression screening is a quick way for a doctor to see if your child has symptoms of depression.
 This screening is often part of a routine checkup.
 That's because your child's mental health is just as important as their physical health.